Updated July 19, 2016

 Montreal is a city of many churches.
-This page only describes the most notable Roman Catholic churches.
+This page only describes a few of most notable Roman Catholic churches.
 Many of the city's other churches are also striking buildings with beautiful interiors, but are not necessarily open except during services.

 There are links to panoramic views of the interiors of these churches from photojpl.com.
 That site often plays music on load, but the sound icon at the bottom of the screen lets you turn it off.

 Montreal's Notre-Dame Basilica has nothing in common with Paris's except the name.
 It's a neogothic building dating from 1829, constructed on the site of a much older and smaller church which had been outgrown by its parishioners.
 Its interior decoration took several decades between the original completion and the 1880s.

 Notre-Dame is noted for this lavish and beautiful interior – stained glass windows, paintings, statues, gold-tipped polychrome carvings, rich altarpiece.
 It also has a notable Casavant organ and its largest bell, le Gros Bourdon, is the biggest on the continent.

 Céline Dion got married at Notre-Dame, it's typically the site of funerals of significant people such as Pierre Trudeau and Maurice Richard, and concerts are held there.
 There's a regular son et lumière projection that tells about the church's history.

 Completed in 1894, Montreal's Roman Catholic cathedral was designed as a 1/3-size replica of St. Peter's in Rome, down to a copy of Bernini's baldacchino over the altar.
 Even at this scale the church is pretty grandiose in effect.
 Originally called St. James Cathedral, it was rededicated in 1955 to Mary, Queen of the World.

 Where St. Peter's has statues of the apostles along the roofline, Montreal's cathedral has more of a mix.
 Various parishes and interest groups sponsored the statues which include such non-apostolic saints as Patrick, Joseph, Francis of Assisi and Thomas Aquinas.